 What does this Plan do?
-The plan is an {Employer}-sponsored benefit plan that provides compensation to eligible employees who take leave from work for a "qualifying reason," as defined below. {Employer} is offering this Plan is as an alternative to the publicly administered Connecticut Paid Family & Medical Leave Insurance Program. {Employer} certifies that this Plan gives its employees all of the same rights, protections and benefits provided to employees under the CT Paid Family & Medical Leave Insurance program. {Employer also certifies that this Plan provides the following rights, protections or benefits that are greater than those required by CT law: } {How is this Plan different from the previously approved Plan?} {If an employer is seeking to make material changes to the Plan, it must explain those changes in this section of the Plain Language Guide as well as in connection with any other relevant Questions and Answers in other sections of the Guide} Who is covered by this Plan?
+The plan is a/an {Employer}-sponsored benefit plan that provides compensation to eligible employees who take leave from work for a "qualifying reason," as defined below. {Employer} is offering this Plan is as an alternative to the publicly administered Connecticut Paid Family & Medical Leave Insurance Program. {Employer} certifies that this Plan gives its employees all of the same rights, protections and benefits provided to employees under the CT Paid Family & Medical Leave Insurance program.
+[If applicable, please use the following section to list out how the plan is better than the minimum CT PFML core benefits.] {Employer also certifies that this Plan provides the following rights, protections or benefits that are greater than those required by CT law: • } Who is covered by this Plan?
 All employees of {Employer} working in Connecticut are covered by this Plan • The plan is not limited to certain segments of the {Employer's} workforce The plan covers future employees, not just employees who were working for {Employer} at the time of the vote.

-The plan covers former employees of {Employer} for up to 12 weeks from the date they separated from {employer} or until they are eligible for coverage from the CT Paid Leave Authority or another private plan approved by the CT Paid Leave Authority, whichever comes first • Former employees are covered no matter why they left {Employer}.
+The plan covers former employees of {Employer} for up to 12 weeks from the date they separated from {Employer} or until they are eligible for coverage from the CT Paid Leave Authority or another private plan approved by the CT Paid Leave Authority, whichever comes first

+• Former employees are covered no matter why they left {Employer}.

 What are the benefits provided under this plan?

 An eligible employee who is unable to work because of one of the "qualifying reasons" listed below, will receive income replacement benefits from the plan to replace the lost wages.